linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 11 Options and swaps.md

 "It is [at] a delicate stage," he said of the investigation process he has been spearheading for the past three years into the circumstances of the bond issue and an accompanying swaps transaction that is at the centre of the fraud allegations.

-It suggests a level of defiance, or brinkmanship, among all the parties involved: on the part of the city, that its accusation that it has been hurt to the tune of at least  $\in 56\mathrm{m}$  and possibly more, can be proven; and on the part of the banks that no fraud was committed and that the case is baseless.
+It suggests a level of defiance, or brinkmanship, among all the parties involved: on the part of the city, that its accusation that it has been hurt to the tune of at least  €56m  and possibly more, can be proven; and on the part of the banks that no fraud was committed and that the case is baseless.

 The four banks insisted on Wednesday that their employees did nothing wrong.
 JPMorgan said they acted "with the highest degree of professionalism and entirely appropriately", a sentiment echoed by the others.